tsedio/tsed/docs/docs/pipes.md

 ## Validation use case

-The goal of validation use case is to ensure that the input parameter is valid before use in a method.
+The goal of validation use case is to ensure that the input parameter is valid before using it in a method.

-Officially, Ts.ED use @@JsonSchema@@ two ways to declare a JsonSchema:
+Officially, Ts.ED uses @@JsonSchema@@ two ways to declare a JsonSchema:

 - With [model](/docs/models.html) decorators,
 - With @@UseSchema@@ decorator.

-We'll takes the model declaration to explain the Validation pipe use case.
-Let's focus in on the a `PersonModel`:
+We'll take the model declaration to explain the Validation pipe use case.
+Let's focus on the `PersonModel`:

 ```typescript
 import {MinLength, Required} from "@tsed/common";